ThoughtWorksInc/streaming-data-pipeline/README.md

 Make sure you have sbt installed.
 Make sure you have docker installed.

-Run `./sbin/buildAndRunLocal.sh` to create Docker containers for running the setup on your local machine
+Run `./sbin/buildAndRunLocal.sh` to create Docker containers for running and testing this setup on your local machine